 71% of B2B searchers start their research with a generic search.
 (Source: Google)

 Social and other marketing techniques will provide you with traffic, however search engines are still the biggest website traffic drivers.
-With Google providing on average over 3.5 billion searchers every day.
-See some stats here.
+Google providing on average over 3.5 billion searches every day.

 Eyes on your site - opting for paid or free listings?